Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

   - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
   - modify the Visual Studio projects' configuration files.

-If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md).
+After successfully executing the script, we advice you go through the various settings listed in  [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant)).
+Carefully note the changes made to the configuration files of the various projects in the solution.
+This will help you understand better as how and where these come together to make this sample work.

 #### First step: choose the Azure AD tenant where you want to create your applications